aphid-ev/aphid-ev.github.io/_posts/2024-05-30-vcm_requirements.md

 The pre-charge output is used to control a smaller contactor in series with a high power resistor that can charge the inverter capacitor bank before closing the main contactor.

 ### Top contactor
+The top contactor output is used to control the main contactor on the positive terminal of the battery.

 ### Bottom contactor
+The top contactor output is used to control the main contactor on the negative terminal of the battery.

 ## Accelerator pedal
 The VCM shall be able to interface a dual channel electrical accelerator pedal based on 5V Hall effect sensors.

+### Accelerator +5V / GND
+The VCM shall be able to support the accelerator pedal with **5 VDC** at a maximum of **0.5 A**.

+### Accelerator Signal 1 & 2
+The VCM shall have two independent **0 - 5 VDC** sensor inputs from the accelerator pedal that are monitored for safety.

+## Brake
+The VCM shall have a 12 VDC input from the brake pedal to prevent positive torque and request regenerative brakeing from the inverter.

+## Charger connected
+The VCM shall have a 12 VDC input from the charging inlet notifying the VCM if a charging cable is connected.

 # Functional
 These are the high level functional requirements, see posts on [VCM main application](/posts/vcm_main_firmware) and [VCM monitor application](/posts/vcm_monitor_firmware) for more detailed functional requirements.